AmreetaSengupta/Embedded-Interface-Design/Project 1/README.md

    - sudo mysql_secure_installation
    - Create a new a user and grant all privilidges to the database for that user using the instructions given in the link mentioned above.
   - Run "python3 -m pip install mysql-connector" to install MySQL Connector
-  - The user needs to update the Login Details (i.e. username and password) in the code before running it.
-  - use the following command to Log into MariaDB
+  - Use the following command to Log into MariaDB
     - sudo mysql -u root -p
   - Create the database that the project will use using the following command:
     - CREATE DATABASE DB_NAME;